dylan-lang/opendylan/documentation/library-reference/source/dylan/language-differences.rst

      In this signature, *initial-state* is an instance of :class:`<hash-state>`.
-     The hash function computes the hash code of *key*, using the hash function that is associated with the table’s equivalence predicate.
+     The hash function computes the hash code of *key*, using the hash function that is associated with the table's equivalence predicate.
 The hash code is returned as two values: an integer *id* and a hash-state *result-state*.
 This *result-state* is obtained by merging the *initial-state* with the hash-state that results from hashing *key*.